bluerobotics/BlueOS-docs/content/usage/advanced/index.md

 The Configure tab provides configuration and calibration options for the vehicle sensors and peripherals, including failsafes, and reverting parameters to their defaults.

+{% note() %}
+Pages with configurable options usually include info icons above the interface components, which can be hovered over for extra information about the underlying autopilot parameters.
+{% end %}

 ##### Parameters
 - Parameters can be reset to the default values defined and stored in the firmware
 - Full sets of recommended parameters are available for Blue Robotics vehicles